Trevor-Schirmer/CS498/README.md

 > You may then either use Option 1 using this hpi file or continue.
 > After these commands finish their will be a new instance of jenkins running on your machine with the plugin installed.
 > In a browser of your choice go to http://(your ip address):8080/jenkins to access your jenkins instance.

+When jenkins runs a build, there is a tab on the left hand side of the build called project 13 which will have your build information.

+Requirements:
+Maven 3.5.3